What You Need to Know About the MLS Schedule Change

 What do I do now?

-Enjoy the rest of the Loons’ 2025 playoff run.
-Enjoy the entire 2026 MLS season.
-And somewhere along the way, you can start to get excited for what should be an epic 2027.
+Enjoy the entire 2026 MLS season, enjoy the 2026 FIFA World Cup, and somewhere along the way, you can start to get excited for what should be an epic 2027.

 If you still have questions, maybe even concerns, that’s totally fair.
 But rest assured: Whatever’s on your mind, we’ll figure it out together.